pcjeffmac/pipelineWorkshop/README.md

 # Delete the bastion

-After the completion of the workshop you can delete the EC instance.
+After the completion of the workshop you can delete the AWS-EC2 instance.

 Edit these lines in ```removebastion.sh```,
 ```